Closing Day Horror Stories (and How to Avoid Them)

 The Seller Who Won’t Leave

-One nightmare involves sellers failing to vacate on the agreed closing day.
+One nightmare involves sellers failing to vacate by the agreed closing date.
 Imagine buyers arriving to find the seller still living in the home, with trash and personal items everywhere.
-This isn’t just inconvenient — it’s legally sticky and embarrassing, and it can derail the entire closing.
+As a result, a simple key handoff can become legally messy, expensive, and embarrassing.

 Unexpected Property Condition Issues

-Sometimes sellers leave the property but not in the expected condition.
-For instance, the house could be left dirty, with garbage not removed, or repairs promised in negotiations unfinished — all seen for the first time during the crucial final walkthrough.
+Sometimes sellers leave the property, but not in the condition the contract requires.
+The house may be dirty, garbage may still be there, or negotiated repairs may be unfinished.
+Often, the buyer sees these issues for the first time during the final walkthrough.

 Financial or Document Issues